jzzheng22/hlp21-project-group-3/doc/sheet.md

 ### Highlighting Ports
 Ports should become visible when mouse is hovering in range
- - Highlight message (called `Symbol.highlightPort symbolId`) sent to Symbol when in bounding box of symbol and not mouse click down.
+ - Highlight message (called `Symbol.highlightPorts symbolIdList`) sent to Symbol when in bounding box of symbol and not mouse click down.
  - These need to highlight ports but not symbol - the highlighting for port (turning black) is different from the highlighting for symbols (turning green)

 ### Selecting Ports